-Housing quality associated with children's burn injury riskNovember 12th, 2012 in Pediatrics /
+Housing quality associated with children's burn injury riskNovember 12, 2012 in Medicine & Health / Pediatrics

 A new study by researchers at the Johns Hopkins Center for Injury Research and Policy finds many children may be at heightened risk for fire and scald burns by virtue of living in substandard housing.
 Researchers surveyed the homes of 246 low-income families in Baltimore with at least one young child, and found homes with more housing quality code violations were less likely to have a working smoke alarm and safe hot water temperatures.
 The report is published in the December issue of the journal Pediatrics.

 "The effect of substandard housing on children's risk of diseases such as asthma is well-known, however little was known about how it affects injury risk," said lead study author Andrea Gielen, ScD, ScM, director of the Johns Hopkins Center for Injury Research and Policy, part of the Johns Hopkins Bloomberg School of Public Health.
 "The results of this study clearly demonstrate that substandard housing is also related to home injury risks.
 Even more disturbing is the finding that virtually all of the children in our urban sample were living in substandard housing."

 Injury is the leading cause of death for young people in the U.S, and is responsible for more than180,000 deaths in the U.S. annually.
 Deaths from fires and burns are the third leading cause of fatal home injury.
 Smoke alarms and lower water temperatures effectively reduce the risk of burns, but living in substandard housing appears to be a barrier to having these protective measures in place.